 Ancient Chinese emperors worshiped the harvest moon on the 15th day of the 8th month of the Chinese lunar calendar, as they believed that the practice would bring them a plentiful harvest the following year.

-The custom of offering sacrifices to the moon originates from worshiping the lunar goddess, and it was recorded that kings offered sacrifices to the moon in fall during the Western Zhou Dynasty (1045–770 BC).
+The custom of offering sacrifices to the moon originated from worshiping the moon goddess, and it was recorded that kings offered sacrifices to the moon in fall during the Western Zhou Dynasty (1045–770 BC).

-The rich merchants and officials held big parties in their big courts.
+The rich merchants and officials held big parties in their large courts.
 They drank and appreciated the bright moon.
 Music and dances were also indispensable.
 The common citizens just prayed to the moon for a good harvest.

-The tradition of eating mooncakes during the festival began in the Yuan Dynasty (1271–1368, a dynasty ruled by the Mongols).
+The tradition of eating mooncakes during the festival began in the Yuan Dynasty (1271–1368), a dynasty ruled by the Mongols.

-From then on, people ate mooncakes every Mid-Autumn Festival to commemorate the uprising (though this is little-remembered today).
+From then on, people ate mooncakes every Mid-Autumn Festival to commemorate the uprising (although this is little-remembered today).